How to Keep Renters Happy

 2. Be Available When the Tenant Needs You

-A great way to cultivate a good relationship with your renters is to be within reach, especially during urgent times.
+A great way to cultivate a good relationship with your renters is to be within reach, especially if there's an emergency.
 Nothing is more frustrating than trying to contact someone that you can’t get a hold of.

 Make sure to hand out your contact information.
 When you receive a call or message, respectfully answer them.
 If you’re currently busy, take time to reply with a message that you’ll return the call or get back at a specific time period.
 This reassures the renters and makes them feel valued and important.